When it comes to making decisions in your life, what do you find yourself chasing after most – the money or your dreams?

 You will enjoy your work a lot more, and you will become known for that specific niche or area of work instead of taking on anything that comes your way when blinded by dollar signs.

 I have a friend that does marketing primarily for plumbers, and because of his focused niche, all of the plumbers know that he’s their go-to guy.
+So plumbers like Sarkinen Plumbing in Vancouver, WA would potentially use his services to get the word out about who they are.

 This is his core area of business and it’s completely black and white – do I take this person or not?
 Well, are they a plumber?